lprsoft/LPReditor_ANPR_Lib/README.md

 //allocates a c string to store the read lpn const size_t lpn_len = 15;
 char lpn[lpn_len] = "\0";
-bool detected = detect
+//the code below, comes from sample_cpp (in repo) and frame is cv::Mat image instance. bool detected = detect
 (frame.cols,//width of image
 frame.rows,//height of image i.e. the specified dimensions of the image